sixeyed/docker-windows-workshop/part-1.md

 If you've previously used Docker, it's still worth following along.
 This workshop uses the expanded Docker CLI syntax (like `docker container ls` rather than `docker ps`), so it may introduce you to some new commands, and it shows some more advanced usage of Windows Docker containers.

+## Goals

+* Learn how to run interactive, background and task containers
+* Learn how to connect to containers from your Docker host
+* Learn how applications run inside Windows containers
+* Learn how to share your images by pushing them to Docker Hub

 ## Steps

 * [1.
 Run some simple Windows Docker containers](#1)